January 5, 2025

 Donation receipt letters

-I will send every player a letter for their donation next week.
+I will send every player letters for their donations.
 The amount listed in the letter will deduct the amount you've won from whatever you initially paid.
 (If you paid $30 and won $5, the letter will show a $25 donation.)

 No comments: